sgminer-dev/sgminer/README.md

 (over)clocking and fanspeed support for scrypt-based coins.
 It is based on cgminer by Con Kolivas (ckolivas), which is in turn based on cpuminer by Jeff Garzik.

-The code is currently being refactored to remove SHA256d-based cryptocurrency mining support.
-Upon completion of this task, the software will be renamed to scryptminer.

 GIT TREE: https://github.com/veox/cgminer